harvardinformatics/informatics-website/docs/about/index.md

 		(2017-2018)<br>

-		<p>Allison was a Senior Bioinformatics Scientist in the group from 2017-2018.
-She is now the Associate Curator of Ornithology at the Natural History Museum of Los Angeles County.</p>
+		<p>Allison is now the Associate Curator of Ornithology at the Natural History Museum of Los Angeles County.</p>
 </div>
 <div class="col-1-24 card-margin-inner"></div>